zakmatt/computer-vision-assigmnment-1/README.md

 1. Bayer method has problems with spots where color changes rapidly
 2. Freeman method results in a more smoothed version of Bayer.
 This smoothness is noticable especially on the edges(`freeman_oryginal_comparizon.png`)
 3. Freeman method handles better fast color changes and the differences between those methods are presented in `freeman_bayer_comparizon.png`

+# Additional information
+`requirements.txt` file contains libraries that need to be installed before running the scripts.